 The grasshopper pictured above is feasting on nectar from the American Burnett flower.
 Later the flowerhead turns color and camouflages it.
 In winter the umbrella shape of the leaves provide air pockets to help insulate its eggs in the soil from the harshest winters.

 The Monarch population fell to a record low in the winter of 2013.
-This winter it fell 56% more.
+In 2014 it fell 56% more.
 The monarch combined winter population total was only 1.65 acres.
-The number of monarchs visiting Illinois has declined each of the past two years; expect difficulty in sighting them in 2014.
+The number of monarchs visiting Illinois has saw its first jump in 2018.

 In Spring they also enjoy sipping from the Columbine flower (close-up below)